cpjfb/MCN2017/README.md

 ## Format

-a full day or half-day hackathon with a follow-up session during the conference to present the results
+- a full day or half-day hackathon before the conference
+- a follow-up session during the conference to present the results

 in [others](http://mcn.edu/category-unpacked-mcn2017-call-proposals/) category